ej1111/-hoopmaster-site/privacy-policy.md

 # Privacy Policy — Hoopmaster

-**Effective Date:** [DATE]
+**Effective Date:** 9/14/2026

-[COMPANY LEGAL NAME] ("we," "us," "our") provides the Hoopmaster equipment monitoring service.
+Johnston Construction Co ("we," "us," "our") provides the Hoopmaster equipment monitoring service.
 This Privacy Policy explains what information we collect from users of that service, how we use it, and your choices.

-*Draft note: have this reviewed by an attorney before publishing.
-Replace all bracketed placeholders with your actual company information.*

 ## 1. Information We Collect